 Ranking the Fast and the Furious films

 The “Fast and the Furious” is a curious beast of a franchise.
-Created as an updated “Point Break” (1991) homage (or rip off), it served mostly as a generation landmark attraction for the underground (and now demonde) culture of street racing.
-Besides the original (and now cult) film, audiences seemed enthusiastic to witness more cars, more babes and more outrageous stunts from their cinematic “family” resulting in a billion dollar revenue.
-We look back at the “Fast” saga and rank each entry from worst to “best”, if there is such a thing.
+Conceived as an updated “Point Break” (1991) homage (or rip off depending your perspective), it served mostly as a once-in-a-generation flick for the underground (and now demode) culture of street racing.
+Besides the original (and cult) film, audiences seemed enthusiastic to witness more cars, more babes, and more ludicrous stunts from their cinematic “family” resulting in several billions of dollar in revenue through never-ending sequels and spin-offs!
+It’s funny when you think about it that a film with DVD player thieves would involve 20+ years later, hackers, space missions, submarines, AI and personal vendettas in such outrageous degrees and incapable to abide by the laws of physics sequences.
+The series became too fast and too furious for its own good but not without a small amount of enjoyment amidst all the drifting, chasing and fighting in tales that happened all around the globe.

 10. F9: The Fast Saga (2021)